KonyDev/JobScheduler/README.md

 # To run this app

 1. Download the project zip file.
-2. Unzip the project to any folder
+2. Extract the project to any folder, zip the main project file and import into the visualizer.
 3. Launch Kony Visualizer Enterprise version 7.0.
 4. Import the project by selecting the JobScheduler folder.
 5. Enable Mobile First Api's in the project setting >native >android.